How can exercise help with managing elevated cortisol levels from stress?

 Several common exercise mistakes can elevate exercise stress hormones instead of reducing them.
 Avoiding these pitfalls is crucial for effective cortisol management:

-• Overtraining syndrome – Exercising intensely every day without adequate recovery pushes your body into chronic stress, keeping cortisol elevated even during rest
+• Overtraining syndrome — Exercising intensely every day without adequate recovery pushes your body into a chronic stress response, keeping cortisol elevated even during rest

 • Poor exercise timing — Working out too close to bedtime disrupts sleep and interferes with natural cortisol rhythms